AbdallahMostafaIbrahim/super-abdo/README.md

 - Arrow Keys for left and right.
 - Space to Jump
 - Q to shoot
+- You can press 0 to skip the level.

 ## Power ups
 - Double Jump